angelesmarinbatana/PlacenetCapstoneProject/Design/BusinessRequirements.md

 ## Business Requirement

-### BR1

-The app will improve property care for homeowners and tenants by providing user friendly property management tools.
-Users will be able to add/remove owned properties to/from a profile, update and edit projects that have been done to a property, upload documents to show proof of work, and edit user profiles.
+- **BR1: Improve property care for homeowners and tenants by providing user friendly property management tools.**

-#### Why this is a requirement:
-This business requirement is included because it covers the full functionality of the project and what it's capabilities are.
-It explains the functionality in a manner that is neither too general nor too specific, itemizing each function in an easy to read manner.
+  - This is a business requirement because the client stressed the importance of a user-friendly interface.
+He mentioned that existing apps are exhausting and difficult to use due to the amount of user input required.
+He also stressed the importance of creating this user-friendly tool for the purpose of property management, including scanning documents via camera to make uploading and managing project-related documents easier.
+This requirement relates to the fundamental need of contributing toward solving affordable housing by opening up the tools for transparent and accessible property management.